Castel Gandolfo from Rome: how to visit, tours, things to do...

 Lunch overlooking Lake Albano

-Dare to eat good food
+Dare to eat well

-Ristorante Pagnanelli is undoubtedly the town's best-known restaurant, a place loved by the locals and with stunning views.
+Ristorante Pagnanelli is undoubtedly the town's best known restaurant, a place loved by the locals and with stunning views.

 The restaurant has been run by the Pagnanelli family since 1882 and offers delicious fresh fish dishes, classic meat and vegetable dishes, all accompanied by an incredible selection of wines.

-Explore the city centre
+Explore the town centre

 From small squares to sweeping views over the lake, this is a great place to get away from the chaos of Rome, but also to get to know the essence of the local people, their customs and culture.